 The only saving grace for the XT is the night vision.
 It’s much crisper than what I found with the Arlo Pro 2.
 I would add that the XT’s two-year battery life is also a huge bonus, but I read reviews complaining that the batteries only lasted a few months.

 Overall, I think the XT is a great bargain buy but perhaps not the most appropriate for someone who wants a more comprehensive device.

-To learn more, check out our review on the Blink XT Indoor/ Outdoor Camera.
+To learn more, read our review of the Blink XT.

 Amazon Cloud Cam